ELECTRONICS FOR BEGINNERS

 Electronics has been my life-long hobby, starting in the 6th grade.
 Our teacher would give us free time with creative playthings.
 I drifted to the batteries, light bulbs, magnets, wire wound around iron bars and even an old hand-cranked telephone generator.
 That led me to books on electricity in the kids’ library and then on to books on radio, TV & basic electronics, hobby and experimenters’ magazines and electronic kits.
 It turned into my electrical engineering career and is still my hobby.
 Guess what?
 Now one of our daughters is an electrical engineer!

 This web page?
 I’m doing it for fun.
-The books and magazines were important in getting me started and I’d love to help others the same way.
+The books and magazines were important in getting me started and I’m hoping to help others the same way.

 Electronics for Beginners will be a chapter-by-chapter project, one topic at a time, growing as I find time to write.
 Maybe I can turn it into a book someday – we’ll see.
 For now I’ll just add a topic (chapter) at a time and maybe make revisions to chapters already written.
 This page is just links to those chapters.
 No schedule – just keep checking back to see what I’ve added.